AQ Index for Ohio

 Air Quality Index for Ohio

-Over the next few days, the highest Ozone (OZONE) will be in the Cincinnati area.
-It is forecasted to be Moderate, meaning air quality is acceptable.
-However, there may be a risk for some people, particularly those who are unusually sensitive to air pollution.
+Over the next few days, the highest Particle Pollution (PM2.5) will be in the Columbus area.
+It is forecasted to be Good, meaning air quality is satisfactory, and air pollution poses little or no risk.

 Range0 - 5051 - 100101 - 150151 - 200201 - 300301 - 500